naimdotcom/Hancok/README.md

 # Hancok Website

-This is a responsive website built using HTML and CSS.
+This is a website built using HTML and CSS.
 It includes a modern UI with flexible layout adjustments for different screen sizes.

 ## Features
 - Fully responsive design
 - Modern and clean UI
 - Navigation menu adapts to different devices
-- Well-structured CSS with media queries for responsiveness

 ## Installation
 1. Clone the repository: